tjeerdhans/exceptiondriven/README.md

-# exceptiondriven
+# Exception Driven Development
-Exception Driven Development, i.e. invoke methods by throwing exceptions around.
-I know, it's crazy.
+In other words, invoke methods by throwing exceptions around.
+I know, it's exceptionally crazy.

+This Hello World, run by exception.